databrickslabs/mosaic/docs/source/api/raster-functions.rst

     Extract the metadata describing the raster band.
     Metadata is return as a map of key value pairs.

     :param tile: A column containing the raster tile.
-For < 0.3.11 string representing the path to a raster file or byte array.
     :type tile: Column (RasterTileType)
     :param band: The band number to extract metadata for.
     :type band: Column (IntegerType)